near/docs/docs/2.develop/contracts/anatomy.md

 ---

 ## Modules
 When writing smart contracts you will leverage imports to organize your code, and reuse third-party libraries.
-The naming convention for this differs between languages as in Rust, you deal with [crates](https://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/first-edition/crates-and-modules.html#crates-and-modules) and [modules](https://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/first-edition/crates-and-modules.html#crates-and-modules) but in other languages, it can be referred to as simply imports.

-The main crate, or library, you will use while writing smart contracts is the NEAR SDK.
+The main library you will use while writing smart contracts is the NEAR SDK.
 This can be seen at the top of the donation smart contract.

 <Tabs className="language-tabs" groupId="code-tabs">
   <TabItem value={0} label="🦀 - Rust">